Menu closed

 Individual results may vary.

-Zepbound is not for cosmetic weight loss
+Zepbound is not for cosmetic weight loss.

-In a 52-week study, adults taking Zepbound (10 mg or 15 mg) had a starting average body weight of 257.2 lbs that was reduced by 17.7% to 212.4 lbs (vs a starting average 248.6 lbs that was reduced by 1.6% to 244.7 lbs with placebo).
-In another 52-week study of adults on PAP therapy, those taking Zepbound (10 mg or 15 mg) had a starting average body weight of 255.3 lbs that was reduced by 19.6% to 205.4 lbs (vs a starting average 253.7 lbs that was reduced by 2.3% to 247.6 lbs with placebo)
+In a 52-week study, adults taking Zepbound (10 mg or 15 mg) had a starting average body weight of 257.2 lbs that was reduced by 17.7% to 212.4 lbs (vs a starting average of 248.6 lbs that was reduced by 1.6% to 244.7 lbs with placebo).
+In another 52-week study, adults taking Zepbound (10 mg or 15 mg) + CPAP had a starting average body weight of 255.3 lbs that was reduced by 19.6% to 205.4 lbs (vs a starting average of 253.7 lbs that was reduced by 2.3% to 247.6 lbs with placebo).

 Get ready for your next doctor’s appointment

 With a little prep, you can make the most of your time with your doctor.
 That’s the idea behind our Doctor Discussion Guide.
+Click the button below, and take a few minutes to consider your responses to this short list of questions.

-You could save on Zepbound.
+Learn how you could save on Zepbound

 SAFETY SUMMARY WITH WARNINGS